Integration from Apple Wallet using Wallet Extensions

 ---|---|---|

-App groups | group.your.apps.bundle.id | To share storage between your app and extensions so they can read each other's data. |
+App groups | group.your.apps.bundle.id | Shares storage between your app and extensions so they can read each other's data.
+Note that you should replace the value with something sensible for your app. |

 In-App Provisioning | So the card can be provisioned from your Extensions. |